Wildlife Hospital

 Release

 Once it has been determined that an animal can be released, we make it a high priority to return that animal to the wild.
-Wild animals can develop many problems from living in captivity and we like to make their time with us as short as possible.
-Although we humans truly enjoy their company, our patients don't feel the same way about us!
+Wild animals can develop many problems from living in captivity, and we like to make their time with us as short as possible.
+Although humans genuinely enjoy their company, our patients don't feel the same way about us!

-We always try to return the animal to the same area it was found.
-Animals have established territories, know where existing food and water sources are, where potential dangers are, etc. In order to ease their transition back to having to fend for themselves, it is best to return them to the area they are familiar with.
-Releasing an animal back into the wild is our ultimate goal and when we are able to reach that goal for an animal it is a truly rewarding experience.
-It reminds us that humans are capable of pulling together to help those that cannot help themselves and that we want to "fix our mistakes."
-Remember that saving a wild animal begins with you – whether it’s keeping your housecat inside when that nest full of finches are fledging or coordinating a group of people to bring in an injured Bald Eagle, we all work together to save wild animals.
-The work we do here at Wildlife Images would not be possible without the generous support of many people like you.
+We always try to return the animal to the same area where it was found.
+Animals have established territories, know where existing food and water sources are, where potential dangers are, etc. To ease their transition back to having to fend for themselves, it is best to return them to the area they are familiar with.
+Releasing an animal back into the wild is our ultimate goal; when we can reach that goal for an animal, it is an enriching experience.
+It reminds us that humans can pull together to help those who cannot help themselves and that we want to "fix our mistakes."
+Remember that saving a wild animal begins with you – whether it’s keeping your housecat inside when that nest full of finches is fledging or coordinating a group of people to bring in an injured Bald Eagle, we all work together to save wild animals.
+Our work here at Wildlife Images would not be possible without the generous support of many people like you.

 We Need Your Support